+A list of the individuals corresponding to each letter in the key was prepared by John Byrne at the time the painting was completed.
+Table 1 is an expanded version of this list.
 Pneumatic carriers were systems that propelled cylindrical containers through a pipe network using compressed air.
-Pneumatic tube networks were popular in the late 19th and early 20th centuries for transport of mail, documents or money within a building, or even across a city.
-Their use in Richardson's forecast factory is similar to their use in large retail stores, to transport documents to and from a centralized Tube Room, where operators could process or redistribute them.
+Pneumatic tube networks were popular in the late nineteenth and early twentieth centuries for transport of mail, documents or money within a building, or even across a city.
+Their use in Richardson's forecast factory is similar to their use in large retail stores, to transport documents to and from a centralised 'Tube Room', where operators could process or redistribute them.

-Fig. 7 shows the Tube Room.
+Figure 7 shows the Tube Room.
 Blue pneumatic tubes can be seen throughout the building.
-An electrical switch-board on the right controls distribution of forecasts by radio transmission.
+An electrical switchboard on the right controls distribution of forecasts by radio transmission.
 The antenna is near the top right side of the main picture.